 The Brooch design is from an original concept designed by John and Maureen English.
 The Brooch was made by Mullingar Pewter Co.
 Westmeath, Ireland, and was graciously donated to the Rockville Centre St. Patrick's Parade Committee by Kathleen Alcock, of Kathleen's of Donegal.

-The Rockville Centre St. Patrick's Parade first stepped off on March 22, 1997 and has over the course of 19 years become one of the best-attended and supported parades outside of New York City.
+The Rockville Centre St. Patrick's Parade first stepped off on March 22, 1997 and has over the course of 22 years become one of the best-attended and supported parades outside of New York City.
 The Rockville Centre St. Patrick's Parade annually shares its success with three worthy charities, which are National, Irish, and local focused.
-Since the parade's inception in 1997, $932,000 has been distributed to 58 individual charities.
+Since the parade's inception in 1997, over one million dollars has been distributed to individual charities.
 Rockville Centre's St. Patrick's Parade is "The Parade that Cares and Shares"®

 So how did this parade begin?
 In 1994, the founder of the parade and the 2006 Grand Marshal, David Crowe, opened Lily Flanagan's Restaurant in Rockville Centre.
 Passing by Village Hall he observed four proud Irishmen hoisting up the Irish flag and he wondered why Rockville Centre did not have a St. Patrick's Parade.
 He envisioned a parade that would have thousands carrying the Irish and American flags rather than just four men.
 Organizationally a huge challenge awaited, but undaunted the idea became the reality it is today.